 What if there doesn’t have to be just one decision maker?
 What if better decisions can be made the more people contribute to the solution?

-Various studies in the field of organizational change have indicated that participation is a key factor in determining the success or failure of any change initiative.
-It thus makes sense that shared ownership is an important aspect of any form of transformation.
+Various studies in organizational change have indicated that participation is a key factor in determining the success or failure of any change initiative.
+Thus, it makes sense that shared ownership is an important aspect of any form of transformation.

-The only unanswered question that remains is how do we do it?
-A follow-up post will look at how to do it, but first, let’s look at shared ownership.
+The only unanswered question is how we do it.
+A follow-up post will discuss how to do it, but first, let’s examine shared ownership.

 Shared Ownership Defined

-Based on empirical evidence, or rather heuristic techniques, of both successful and, failed agile transformations, here is what I see shared ownership involves.
+Based on empirical evidence, or rather heuristic techniques, of successful and failed agile transformations, I see shared ownership involved here.

 1. Shared Ownership Can’t Exist Without a Shared Purpose

-For shared ownership to exist, it has to start with a shared vision or purpose.
+Shared ownership must start with a shared vision or purpose.
 It’s not enough to simply follow the rules as the leader envisions them.
-Shared ownership requires the involvement and engagement of each and every team member.
+Shared ownership requires the involvement and engagement of every team member.

 Much like a rugby team, each player needs to be clear on the vision and believe in it for the team to succeed.
-A rugby team can’t win when each player has their own personal agenda.
-For the team to win the game, they need to work together as one.
+A rugby team can’t win when each player has their agenda.
+For the team to win the game, they must work together.

-When a work team believes in a shared vision, each person inherently has a sense of ownership, regardless of their role in the organization.
-The roles suddenly become a practical arrangement rather than a race to be the “one”.
+When a work team believes in a shared vision, each person inherently feels ownership, regardless of their role in the organization.
+The roles suddenly become a practical arrangement rather than a race to be the “one.”

 2. Shared Ownership is Not Mutually Exclusive

 Ownership is not the same as authority.
-When you own a specific knowledge area or work area, it doesn’t mean that you are the sole decision-maker.
+When you “own” a specific knowledge area or work area, it doesn’t mean you are the sole decision-maker.

 It’s more like a choir than a solo artist.
 The more members in the choir, the richer and more beautiful the experience becomes.
 Even when there are a few talented solo artists, they know when to blend in with the rest of the choir and when to stand out and sing along.

 Results and progress are more important than one individual.
-There is not one authority figure who is responsible for all the answers, rather, it depends on the question.
+There is not one authority figure who is responsible for all the answers.
+Instead, it depends on the question.
 Sometimes you need the soloist and at other times more bass and tenors.
-Each person in the choir is equally important for the end product to be a masterpiece.
+Each choir member is equally important for the end product to be a masterpiece.

 3. Ownership is Not the Same as Belonging

-When you own a knowledge- or work area, it doesn’t mean that you make all the decisions and can do with it as you, please.
+When you own a knowledge- or work area, it doesn’t mean you make all the decisions and can do with it as you please.
 It means that you are responsible for ensuring the well-being of that area.

-Much like having a child, you don’t own him, but you are responsible for taking care of him.
-Your main responsibility as a parent is to help him fulfill his potential.
-At times, it might mean that you have to leave your precious child in the care of someone else.
+Much like having a child, you don’t own him but are responsible for caring for him.
+Your primary responsibility as a parent is to help him fulfil his potential.
+At times, it might mean you have to leave your precious child in the care of someone else.

 Shared ownership similarly requires that you have the best interest of the domain you “own” at heart.
-You know when you need to ask for assistance and you know when to entrust it to another team or give it up totally.
+You know when to ask for assistance and when to entrust it to another team or give it up totally.

 4. Shared Ownership Requires Voluntary Role Distribution

-Probably the hardest part of transitioning to shared ownership involves the distribution process of decision-making between team members.
-It means that what the leader has worked for so hard he now has to willingly give up to the team members.
+The hardest part of transitioning to shared ownership is probably the distribution of decision-making among team members.
+This means that what the leader has worked so hard for now has to give up willingly to the team members.

-It also means that the leader has to look on while team members not yet ready for a specific role make mistakes as they grow into that role.
-It’s hard for the team members, and even harder for the leaders of the organization.
+It also means that the leader has to watch as team members not yet ready for a specific role make mistakes as they grow into that role.
+This is hard for the team members and even harder for the organization’s leaders.

 Going back to the metaphor of a child, shared ownership and role distribution can be compared to watching your child’s independence increase as they grow up.
 Sometimes it is easy and welcomes to allow them new freedom, other times it is hard to watch your child make mistakes and get hurt.

-But any loving parent realizes that they can’t hold on forever and by letting go they are empowering their child.
+But any loving parent realizes that they can’t hold on forever, and by letting go, they are empowering their child.
 The same is true with shared ownership.
 When the leader lets go of his responsibilities and shares them with his team, he is empowering people.
-He now moves into a mentoring and coaching role with the goal to enable and empower, not control and demand.
+He now moves into a mentoring and coaching role with the goal of enabling and empowering, not controlling and demanding.

 5. Ownership Includes Both the Good and the Bad

 With shared ownership comes shared responsibility.
 Team members often rush to volunteer to take over responsibilities, not realizing that they are now the ones to blame when things don’t go as planned.
-It’s no longer acceptable to sit back while the manager takes all the responsibility for what went wrong.
+Sitting back while the manager takes all the responsibility for what went wrong is unacceptable.

-When you own a dog you don’t only enjoy outdoor walks and playtime.
-You also clean up after your dog, wash and groom it regularly and ensure he is looked after when you are away.
+When you own a dog, you enjoy outdoor walks and playtime.
+You also clean up after your dog, wash and groom it regularly, and ensure he is looked after when you are away.

 Ownership requires that you take responsibility for both sides of the coin – the good and the bad.